KaiiMenai/pands-project/analysis.md

 labels (https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html; https://archive.ics.uci.edu/dataset/53/iris).

 The Iris dataset also highlights the distinction between supervised and unsupervised learning.
 Supervised learning uses labeled data to train models for classification or regression, while unsupervised learning explores patterns or clusters in unlabeled data (https://www.ibm.com/think/topics/linear-discriminant-analysis).
-The iris dataset gives an example of supervised learning problems, particularly multi-class classification, where the goal is to predict an iris flower's species based on its measurements.
+The Iris dataset gives an example of supervised learning problems, particularly multi-class classification, where the goal is to predict an Iris flower's species based on its measurements.
 Although the dataset only includes flower measurements (sepal length/width and petal length/width) and not measurements for the entire plant, this focus reflects the expert judgment of Fisher and Anderson, who selected petal and sepal dimensions as meaningful discriminative features.
 This in turn highlights the importance of domain expertise in data preparation and model design, suggesting that more efficient analysis and models are built when field experts are involved (Domingos, 2012; Kuhn, and Johnson, 2013).
 Despite its age and simplicity, the Iris dataset remains a central teaching tool for introducing classification problems in machine learning.